-Te Rūnanga o Ngā Toa Āwhina represents and promotes the interests of Māori members.
-It provides a network to ensure Māori have a voice in the PSA, from the workplace to the union’s top decision-making bodies.
+Te Rūnanga o Ngā Toa Āwhina represents and promotes the interests of our Māori members.
+It provides a network to ensure Māori have a voice within our union and in the workplace.
 All members who identify as Māori are part of Te Rūnanga o ngā Toa Āwhina.

-The PSA is committed to honouring te Tiriti o Waitangi across the public sector and inside the union, and our structures ensure a Māori perspective can be heard at all levels of our organisation.
+We are committed to honouring te Tiriti o Waitangi across the public sector and inside the union, and our structures ensure a Māori perspective is heard in all levels of our organisation.

 Members elect union representatives (delegates) within their workplace.
-These representatives help the PSA make decisions on things such as how the union is run and what to focus on during negotiations with employers.
-Delegates in each of our five sectors elect Sector Committees to lead the work of the PSA in their sector of work.
+These representatives help the us make decisions on things, such as how the union is run and what to focus on during negotiations with employers.
+Delegates in each of our five sectors elect Sector Committees to determine our mahi within their sector of work.

 The Executive Board

-The executive board is our policy-making body accountable to congress.
-It is responsible for overseeing PSA policy and making sure we spend our money wisely.
+The Executive Board is our policy-making body accountable to congress.
+It is responsible for overseeing our policy and making sure we spend our money wisely.

 Strong and sustained political and public support for public